smthuniq/laravel-demo/README.md

+# Laravel demo app
 ## Tech stack and methods
 Laravel 6.
 PHP 7.
 JavaScript.
 HTML.
 CSS.</br>
 MVC.
 SOLID.
 REST API.
 DRY.</br>
 ## About
 That's a Laravel demo app.</br>
-In brief, it's a responsive web page with a simple limited comment filter.</br></br>
+Briefly, it's a responsive web page with a simple limited comment filter.</br></br>
 You can just start typing a name of comment author into the filter, a result is got imediately.</br>
 A set of comments is already there.</br>
 ## What's inside